AugurProject/augur-core/README.md

    		if >period/2 submit Rnum and Votes[] for reporter check in consensus if they match, if not, no vote ballot (allow people to change votes and hash up until lock in residual change)
 	   	anti cheat provide p and randomNum mechanism steal deposit (will need to support snarks eventually)

+	is there *supposed* to be a min rep reported? i don't think so

 	if your minimum rep reported isn't enough, you get behind the next voting period comes up and you still haven't solved the last one